Jake Fraley Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.6 K/9, the first-best in the league.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.

-- The Braves' 3.70 team ERA ranks fourth across all league pitching staffs.
+- The Braves have a 3.84 team ERA that ranks seventh across all league pitching staffs.

-- The Braves give up the eighth-fewest home runs in baseball (77 total, one per game).
+- The Braves rank 15th in baseball in home runs given up (85 total, 1.1 per game).

-- The Braves will send Smith-Shawver (1-0) to the mound for his third start of the season.
+- The Braves are sending Morton (6-6) to the mound for his 15th start of the season.
+He is 6-6 with a 3.71 ERA and 93 strikeouts through 80 2/3 innings pitched.

-- In his most recent appearance on Thursday, June 15, the righty tossed 5 2/3 innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he tossed five innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.